prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 After completing GroupInnerJoinsByConnector optimization, JdbcJoinPushdown Optimizer will be invoked.
 After that predicate pushdown optimizer is invoked to recreate join criteria from the filter node of the JoinNode.
 The detailed implementations of GroupInnerJoinsByConnector and JdbcJoinPushdown optimizers are explained in below sessions.

-JdbcJoinPushdown Optimizer is added to the Logical Plan Optimizers Set of JdbcPlanOptimizerProvider.

 Below is the overall process :
+1. GroupInnerJoinsByConnector Optimizer (new)
+2. JdbcJoinPushdown Optimizer (new)
+3. Predicate Pushdown Optimizer (existing)
+4. Jdbc compute Pushdown Optimizer (existing)
+5. Optimizing is over, execution starts
+6. From JdbcSplit the new values are passed to Query builder
+7. Query Builder checks if pushdown is happening and builds join query accordingly.
+8. The built join query is passed to BaseJdbcClient for execution.

 ### 1. GroupInnerJoinsByConnector optimizer

+GroupInnerJoinsByConnector Optimiser is implemented inside the presto-main module

 #### 1.1.
-Create an Optimizers called GroupInnerJoinsByConnector
+Create an Optimizer called GroupInnerJoinsByConnector

 GroupInnerJoinsByConnector in brief :
 1. Create a plan rewriter for GroupInnerJoinsByConnector by implementing SimplePlanRewriter